Kelvion Partnership achieves zero waste to landfill

 The continuous improvement that is serviced by SWM’s quality management information reporting has seen a cost effective solution help to promote a more sustainable business.

-Fabian Gillgower (Kelvion's Procurement Manager) reported that since initiating the project there have been numerous benefits to the Fareham site.
+Since initiating the project there have been numerous benefits to the Fareham site.
 SWM have improved Kelvion’s knowledge of the waste market, provided industry information and have helped achieve better environmental compliance.
-Fabian added “ Working in partnership with SWM has ensured that principles of Waste Hierarchy are being applied, prevention, minimisation, re-use, recycling, energy recovery, disposal and ‘zero waste’ to landfill.
+Kelvion noted “ Working in partnership with SWM has ensured that principles of Waste Hierarchy are being applied, prevention, minimisation, re-use, recycling, energy recovery, disposal and ‘zero waste’ to landfill.
 We are delighted with the results so far.”

 The SWM Director, Shawn Akers, added “Our approach to successful Total Waste Management is to work in partnership with our customer’s, agree on mutually beneficial targets and share in the rewards which these offer".